-Intro to Engineering [MH05316] - Semester Daily
+Intro to Engineering Design [MH05316] - Semester Daily

 1 Credit.
 Students dig deep into the engineering design process, applying math, science, and engineering standards to handson-projects.
 They work both individually and in teams to design solutions to a variety of problems using 3D modeling software, and use an engineering notebook to document their work.
-Required for Engineering endorsement.
-Prerequisite: A lgebra 1 or concurrent enrollment in Algebra 1.
+May count towards Engineering endorsement.
+Prerequisite: Algebra 1 or concurrent enrollment in Algebra 1.
+Note: Course last offered during School Year 2019-2020.